 WhatsApp, of course!
 (Bet your pocket just buzzed in agreement!)

 It should come as no surprise that, with over 1.5 billion users, the messaging app is a barely-tapped gold mine.
-Not only is it a the go-to platform for businesses, it’s also not the most obvious space to market or conduct a business—unlike social media giant like Facebook, Twitter, and Instagram that pretty much run on marketing and advertising by brands.
+Not only is it a go-to platform for businesses, but it’s also not the most obvious space to market or conduct business—unlike social media giants like Facebook, Twitter, and Instagram that pretty much run on marketing and advertising by brands.

 With a tighter set of features than social networks, a limitation of only 256 people at a time, and the ever-looming threat of coming off as annoying or worse—intrusive—it’s a challenge.
 Because, at the end of the day, WhatsApp isn’t a social media platform, it’s a personal messaging tool.

 But with the rollout of the WhatsApp Business app last year, it has taken a more confident stride in the direction of monetization.
 Brands are now promoting themselves through the messaging app, reaching out to audience in a more up-close-and-personal way.
 From collecting feedback to giving sneak peeks of new products, the platform has a lot of potential for customer-business communication.